-(b) Other price risk:
+(b) Price risk:

-Other price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices (other than those arising from interest rate risk or currency risk), whether those changes are caused by factors specific to the individual financial instrument or its issuer, or factors affecting al similar financial instruments traded in the market.
-The Foundation is exposed to other price risk through its investments in listed shares for which the value fluctuates with the quoted market price.
+Price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices (other than those arising from interest rate risk or currency risk), whether those changes are caused by factors specific to the individual financial instrument or its issuer, or factors affecting al similar financial instruments traded in the market.
+The Foundation is exposed to price risk through its investments for which the value fluctuates with the quoted market price.